Mathews2115/AutoDashBackEnd/readme.md

 # Raspberry Pi (4) Dash Server
+# This is the backend of the Racepak/Holley Auto Digital Dash.
+This pairs with the AutoDashFrontEnd
 **WARNING - BUILDING THIS WHILE WE ARE FLYING - EXPECT MASSIVE STUPID CHANGES ON A WHIM**

 This is the compnent that gets installed on the raspberry Pi.
 It will run a Node server that will